 Joyce Landry in the News: Adjusting Our Sails and Cruising to the Future

-This inspirational quote could have been written about our CEO, Joyce Landry.
+This inspirational quote from Elizabeth Edwards could have been written about our CEO, Joyce Landry.
 When cruise lines abruptly ceased operations due to the pandemic in March 2020, Landry & Kling’s core business – cruise meetings and incentives – was also put on hold.

 But Joyce was undeterred.
 Our visionary co-founder “adjusted the sails” to find new business opportunities and keep the company afloat.
 As a result, Landry & Kling Global Cruise Services has expanded its service capabilities beyond the corporate market to include workforce accommodations and specialized vessel charter projects.
 Our new tagline says it all: “If we can’t find a suitable vessel for you, no one can!”